x

 Transformers are categorized into cooling classes defined by IEC and IEEE standards.
 Each designation specifies how heat is transferred from windings to the environment.

-• AN / AF (Air Natural / Air Forced): Used for dry type transformers.
+• AN / AF (Air Natural / Air Forced): Used for dry-type transformers.
 Cooling relies on natural or forced air circulation.

 • ONAN (Oil Natural Air Natural): Transformer oil circulates naturally, and heat is dissipated into the surrounding air.